Skip to main content

 • You want a lightweight screen before applying a more rigorous framework

-MoSCoW was created by Dai Clegg while working on rapid application development at Oracle.
+MoSCoW was created by Dai Clegg while working on rapid application development at Oracle and later formalized within the DSDM framework.
 It categorizes features into four buckets:

 • You're planning a fixed-scope release (e.g., v2.0 launch, quarterly release)